 (Image of casting)

-The two hemispheres were cast one at a time, with several weeks interval for the hemisphere to undergo annealing and HIP processing.
-Afterwards, the shape can be compared to the desired result.
+The two hemispheres were cast one at a time, with several weeks interval between each casting.
+This allowed the first hemisphere to undergo the annealing and HIP processing, and a comparison to the desired result.
 If needed, the pattern may be modified so future castings will better meet the geometry.

 The first casting did deform somewhat, possibly during casting or maybe during heat treatment.
 Although the pattern did get adjusted for the second casting, the first casting was close to desired geometry, and MBARI was given the option of accepting the first hemisphere as is or Wah Chang could weld repair it.
 The repair action would have been to weld build up material over the upper portion of the casting, adding thickness so that a full shell could more likely be machined from the casting.

-Wah Chang provided a measured drawing of the post processed hemisphere, and MABRI compared that to the final machine model.
+Wah Chang provided a measured drawing of the post-processed hemisphere, and MABRI compared that to the final machine model.
 It was likely that with some modification to the design, the full pressure rating could be met with the casting as was.
 MBARI considered these options very carefully as the face seal of the hemisphere would require a very flat finish.
-Considerable stresses and material inconsistencies would be imposed in by the amount of welding required.
+Considerable stresses and material inconsistencies would be imposed by the amount of welding required.
 Although annealing could mostly normalize these stresses, machining through the weld material could cause the sphere to deform.
 MBARI chose to accept the casting as is, rather than impose the uncertainties of the weld build up.
 This first casting article was chosen for the sphere top, as it would require less machining and could be replaced at less cost if needed.

 (Graphic of point cloud overlay)